MoleMan1024/audiowagon/docs/index.markdown

 audio player or streaming music and hope we get the functionality back with Polestar / Volvo car software 2.1 as stated above.
 I will see if I can come up with some alternative in the meantime.

+**2022-05-17:** Polestar has announced on Facebook that they did *not* fix the USB function in update P2.1 yet:

+> Our goal was to be able to reintroduce this [USB] functionality in P2.1.
+Unfortunately, this has been delayed.
+The
+> functionality will be reintroduced in an upcoming software update.
+We're sorry for the inconvenience in the interim.

+😥 So let's wait for P2.2.

 ![AudioWagon in car](/img/audiowagon.jpg)